 Mistake #2: Your mouse and keyboard are too high

-When it comes to your at-home work desk, it doesn't really matter if you invested in an office desk or are still just using a makeshift one.
+When it comes to an at-home setup, it doesn't really matter if you've invested in an office desk or are still just using a makeshift one.
 What does matter, however, is the final height of your mouse and keyboard.

 "If your keyboard and mouse are too high, it can cause you to scrunch your shoulders upwards and flex your elbows above a 90 degree angle.
 These adjustments force your shoulder and arm muscles to work much harder, leading to faster muscle fatigue and ultimately resulting in neck, arm and/or wrist pain."

 How to correct posture mistake # 2: Make sure both your keyboard and mouse are at a height that allows your shoulders to rest comfortably at your side and your wrists gently on your work surface, keeping a bend in your elbow that falls slightly below 90 degrees.